ProspektsMarch22/get_next_line/README.md

 The first thing that needs to be understood is how we can define and read a line.

-A line is everything that ends with a "\n", a character that represents a line break in the ASCII table.Other than that, a line is everything that is between a last "\n" and the proper end of the file (EOF).
+A line is everything that ends with a "\n", a character that represents a line break in the ASCII table.
+Other than that, a line is everything that is between a last "\n" and the proper end of the file.

+From here on after, we will be refering to "End of File" as the acronym _EOF_.

 But the computer can't actually discern this definition natively.
 He knows what the EOF is and we can show it where a "\n" can be found, but it doesn't know precisely how many bytes of information it must access until it finds the end of a line.